imdSaurabh22/AirBnb/README.md

 5. Property Insights: Compare different property types (entire homes, private rooms, etc.) to determine their demand and pricing differences.
 _Data Cleaning and Preprocessing: Ensure the dataset is ready for analysis by handling missing values, duplicates, and outliers_
 6. Visualization: Use tools Tableau to create visual dashboards for easier interpretation.
 7. Statistical Analysis: Analyze correlations and patterns within the data.
-_Insights into the most lucrative neighborhoods for Airbnb listings in NYC_
+Insights into the most lucrative neighborhoods for Airbnb listings in NYC.
 8. Recommendations for hosts on optimizing pricing and availability strategies.
 9. An understanding of seasonal fluctuations in Airbnb demand.